tmobile/jazz-installer/README.md

 ## Limitations
-* In this developer preview version, Jazz stack will be created in us-east-1 region (we've seen few restrictions when using us-east-2 region)
+* In this version, Jazz platform components will be created in us-east-1 region (we've seen few restrictions when using us-east-2 region).
-* Only one stack can be created in one region per account (this limitation will be removed in the next version)
+* Only one stack can be created in one region per account (this limitation will be removed soon).

 ## Cleanup - Removing Jazz components from your AWS Account
-Jazz Installer includes the scripts to destroy Jazz Framework & remove all its components from your AWS account.
+Jazz installer contains the scripts to cleanup Jazz framework & remove all its components from your AWS account.

 To clean up Jazz components, please refer to [Jazz Framework - Cleanup](https://github.com/tmobile/jazz-installer/wiki/Cleanup:-Jazz-Framework)